webgme/webgme/docs/analysis_tools/result_presentation.rst

 Generate an Artifact from the Plugin
 ------------------------------------
 The most straight-forward way to present to present the results is to return a link to an artifact at the end of the execution.
-For the Modelica simulation we will attach the raw .csv file to the plugin result - which later can be downloaded by the invoker and analysed.

 Store the Result in the Model
 ------------------------------------